ranking tactics logo

 Now I have some VERY critical things to explain about using this cool feature:

-Here’s an example I write with that exact custom outline: 10 Best Candy Cane Christmas Punch for Kids Recipes.
-The custom outline uses a master raw prompt {raw_recipe} and {save_text} which will apply to each subheading (since that’s how master raw prompts work) and also forces an AI image to be generated for each subheading.
+Here’s an example I wrote with that exact custom outline: 10 Best Candy Cane Christmas Punch for Kids Recipes.
+The custom outline uses a master raw prompt {raw_recipe} and {save_text} which will apply to each subheading (since that’s how master raw prompts work) and also forces an AI image to generate for each subheading.
 The subheading image prompt looks like this:

 What ends up happening is that ZimmWriter writes the first subheading “Creamy Candy Cane Cooler” (see my published example), then stores the subheading text in {save_text}.
 It loads the image prompt and replaces {load_text} with our saved text, generates a relevant AI image prompt, feeds it to our AI image model, and creates a fantastically relevant AI image!
 Then… here’s the powerful part: it moves on to the next subheading “Peppermint Punch Paradise,” writes that subheading text, and stores it in {save_text}, overriding the prior saved text.
 It then loads the image prompt and replaces {load_text} with the newly saved text, and… etc., etc.